edgedb/edgedb/docs/datamodel/modules.rst

 Declaring modules
 =================

-This section describes the syntax to declare a module.
+This section describes the syntax to declare a module in your schema.

 Syntax
 ------

-Define a module corresponding to the :ref:`more explicit DDL commands <ref_eql_ddl_modules>`.

 .. sdl:synopsis::